tomerfiliba/plumbum/docs/local_commands.rst

     True

 .. note::
-   If you want to run these commands in the foreground (see below), you can give ``FG=True`` to ``TF`` or ``RETCODE``.
+   If you want to run these commands in the foreground (see `Background and Foreground`_), you can give ``FG=True`` to ``TF`` or ``RETCODE``.
    For instance, ``cat["non/existing.file"] & TF(1,FG=True)``